-For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail (navfac_ncc_accident@us.navy.mil) as soon as practical but not later than eight hours following the accident.
+For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail as soon as practical but not later than four hours following the accident.

-For all other accidents, the Navy Crane Center must be notified as soon as practical but no later than three working days after the accident.
+For all other accidents, the Navy Crane Center must be notified as soon as practical but no later than one working day after the accident.